kntjspr/Minimal-Proton/README.md

 I modified it into a dark mode theme and then added a custom local newtab page.

 ## Applying Minimal Proton theme
-1. Clone the repository
+1. Clone this repository
 2. Go to `about:config` and turn `toolkit.legacyUserProfileCustomizations.stylesheets` value to `true`.
 3. Locate your firefox profile by navigating to `about:support` click the `Open Folder` button beside `Profile Folder`
 5. Extract the chrome folder.
 The directory should look like this `{profname}\chrome`
-6. You're good!
-Restart the firefox in order to see changes.
+6. Restart the firefox in order to see changes.

 ## Applying the custom newtab theme
  1. Create file: `C:\Program Files\Mozilla Firefox\defaults\pref\enable-autoconfig.js`